The Last Golden Age of American Cinema (the American "New Wave") and the Advent of the Blockbuster Film

 John Avildsen's violent revenge tale Joe (1970) presented an ugly view of countercultural life with Peter Boyle as the angry, bigoted, intolerant, narrow-minded title character, a factory worker who spouted his racist views (typical of blue-collar reactionaries in the early unsettled times of the 70s regarding the counterculture) about drug users, hippies in communes, and liberals: ("These kids s--t on ya.
 They s--t on your life.
 They s--t on everything you believe in.
 They s--t on everything").
 It also featured an early role (with some nudity) for Susan Sarandon as the drug-addicted daughter of a wealthy advertising executive.

-Scriptwriter Paddy Chayefsky's provocative black satire on the shallowness of TV news, Network (1976), directed by Sidney Lumet, created the decade's catch-phrase shouted by demented USB anchor Howard Beale (Peter Finch who won a posthumous Oscar): "I'm as mad as hell, and I'm not going to take this anymore!"
+Scriptwriter Paddy Chayefsky's provocative black satire on the shallowness of TV news, Network (1976), directed by Sidney Lumet, created the decade's catch-phrase shouted by demented USB anchor Howard Beale (Peter Finch who won a posthumous Oscar): "I'm as mad as hell, and I'm not gonna take this anymore!"
 Charlie Chaplin's 1957 over-indulgent, anti-American film A King in New York (1957) was first screened in the United States in 1973, sixteen years after its European premiere.
 Martin Ritt's social-problem drama Norma Rae (1979), about a widowed mother and cotton mill worker who struggled for decent working conditions, brought a first Oscar win to Sally Field (famous for lighter film fare such as TV's The Flying Nun).
 Coincidentally, James Bridges' topical thriller film The China Syndrome (1979) about a narrowly-avoided global disaster, starred Michael Douglas and Jane Fonda (the third highest box-office star of the year) as a TV news team and Jack Lemmon as a nuclear power plant employee.
 It opened about two weeks before the potentially-deadly 'melt-down' accident at the nuclear power plant Three Mile Island (near Harrisburg, Pennsylvania) on March 28, 1979 - and benefited from the unexpected publicity.

 Although film noir was traditionally a genre limited to the 1940s and 50s, it re-emerged in the disillusioned, post-Watergate era with emigre Polish director Roman Polanski's latter-day brilliant, neo-noir contribution in homage to the detective melodramas of the past.
 His film was the colorful Chinatown (1974) - about political corruption, scandal (and incest) surrounding a water conspiracy set in 1930s Los Angeles.
 It featured a beautifully-constructed original screenplay written by the film's sole Oscar-winner Robert Towne, Jack Nicholson as private gumshoe Jake Gittes searching in a tangled plot of deceptive and perverse double-crosses, and Faye Dunaway as an alluring and mysterious vamp.
 Gittes suffered a painful nose injury (inflicted by knife-wielding Polanski), and heard co-star Faye Dunaway's famous wrenching line: "She's my sister...she's my daughter."
 In the film's final line, Jake was told: "Forget it, Jake.
 It's Chinatown."